valeriast/actions-abaplint/README.md

 It's based on https://github.com/abaplint/actions-abaplint.

-The purpose is to create annotion only for changed files.
+The purpose is to create annotation only for changed files.

 ### Usage